Buyer GuideBuyer evaluation

 • Faire / wholesale marketplaces — boutique retailers, artisan suppliers

-If the PO tool only emails, the buyer manually re-sends to half their suppliers using whatever channel the supplier prefers.
-The PO tool's "Sent" status is then a lie for half the orders.
+If the PO tool only emails, the buyer manually re-sends to suppliers using the supplier's actual channel.
+The PO tool's "Sent" status is then weaker than it looks because it may not reflect the supplier channel where the order actually moved.

-A modern small-team PO tool sends through whatever channel the supplier actually uses, from inside the same PO object.
+A modern small-team PO tool sends through supported supplier channels from inside the same PO object.
 The buyer doesn't have to remember which supplier is on which channel.

-Tools that have multi-channel sending: LineNow (email, WhatsApp, portal, EDI), some EDI-first tools for large-supplier cases.
+Tools that support broader supplier sending: LineNow (email, WhatsApp, portal, EDI where supported), some EDI-first tools for large-supplier cases.

 Tools that are email-only: Most basic PO generators, most procurement suites.